 With all these New England ingredients, it was natural for me to put all these flavors together. 🙂

 Growing up, sweet potatoes were eaten in their jackets after being roasted in the oven or microwave.
 Dotted with some butter or maybe brown sugar.
 This is totally an excellent way to have a sweet potato, but they are much more versatile than that.
-You can make Mashed Sweet Potatoes (yum!), or PIE (double yum – I need to share this soon), waffles and pancakes, use them for tempura, whip up a quick bread, simmer a soup, and so much more.
+You can make Mashed Sweet Potatoes (yum!), or Bourbon Sweet Potato PIE (double yum), waffles and Sweet Potato Pancakes, use them for tempura, whip up a quick bread, simmer a soup, and so much more.

 Like cold sweet potato salad!